ridhamsonani-148/Boys-Town-Hotline-QA_3/README.md

 The solution uses:
 - S3 for storage of recordings, transcripts, and analysis results
 - AWS Transcribe Call Analytics for speech-to-text conversion with advanced features
-- AWS Bedrock (Nova Lite) for call quality assessment
+- AWS Bedrock (Amazon Nova Lite) for call quality assessment
 - Step Functions for workflow orchestration
 - Lambda for processing